ZehanWang810/Project-Fitness-APP-ZehanWanng/Part2MarkdownFile.md

 In this example, the external code directly modifies the `observers` array of the Community class, bypassing the `addObserver` and `removeObserver` methods, which breaks encapsulation.

+Test file:
+CommunityPost.test.js
+This file contains unit tests for the CommunityPost class.
+The specific test contents are as follows:
+Constructor and methods of the CommunityPost class:
+Test whether the property initialization of the CommunityPost object is correct, including author, content, createdAt, likes, and comments.
+Test whether the addLike method can correctly increase the number of likes of the post.
+Test whether the addComment method can correctly add a comment, and check whether the user and comment content of the comment are correct.

+ProgressMonitor.test.js
+This file contains unit tests for the ProgressMonitor class.
+The test contents include:
+The analyzeTrainingProgress method when there are no records:
+When there are no training records, test whether the analyzeTrainingProgress method will return 'No training records available for analysis.'.
+The analyzeDietProgress method when there are no records:
+When there are no diet records, test whether the analyzeDietProgress method will return 'No diet records available for analysis.'.
+The getComprehensiveProgressReport method:
+When there are training records and diet records, test whether the getComprehensiveProgressReport method can correctly generate a comprehensive progress report, which includes the training progress report and the diet progress report.

+PersonalizedPlan.test.js
+This file contains unit tests for the PersonalizedPlan class.
+The specific test points are as follows:
+The getUserGoal method with valid input:
+Simulate the user input 'Muscle Gain', and test whether the getUserGoal method can correctly return the user's goal.
+The generateTrainingPlan method:
+Simulate the user input 'Muscle Gain', and test whether the generateTrainingPlan method can correctly generate a training plan.
+The generateDietPlan method:
+Simulate the user input 'Muscle Gain', and test whether the generateDietPlan method can correctly generate a diet plan.
+The getFullPersonalizedPlan method:
+Simulate the user input 'Muscle Gain', and test whether the getFullPersonalizedPlan method can correctly generate a complete personalized plan that includes the training plan and the diet plan.

 GenAI Resources